The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Uncertainties should always be indicated on graphs as error bars, even if they are negligible (write “uncertainties are indicated on graph but are negligible”), and lines of best and worst fit should be drawn.

-Main Takeaway – Your analysis should have sufficient data, a thorough consideration and discussion of the origins and propagation of all uncertainties and should be followed by a concise conclusion in response to your research question.
+Main Takeaway – Your data analysis should have sufficient data, relevant graphical representations, and a thorough consideration and discussion of the origins and propagation of all uncertainties.

 Criterion D: Evaluation (6 marks)

-To finish and secure maximum marks, you should reiterate the sources of error and distinguish between random error and systematic error, with an acknowledgement of how each may be eliminated or minimised through methodological adaptation or increased trials.
+To finish and secure maximum marks, your evaluation should identify the strengths and limitations of your method. reiterate the sources of error and distinguish between random error and systematic error, with an acknowledgement of how each may be eliminated or minimised through methodological adaptation or increased trials.

 You should also discuss the validity of your experiment, which is determined by how well you controlled your variables.
 In other words, you need to show that any changes in your dependent variable were solely caused by changes in the independent variable, solidifying the causal link between the two.